Environment Science Technology and Health Office

 The Arctic Council is a high-level intergovernmental forum that addresses primarily environmental protection and sustainable development issues in the Arctic region.
 The United States participates in the Arctic Council under the leadership of the Department of State and has the honor of taking up the Council’s 2015-2017 chairmanship.
 As the United States is committed to working with its partners in the Arctic Council, the goal is to advance our shared objectives.
 Read more about the Arctic Council and more on the role of the United States in the Council.

-Last summer, the Nordic-Baltic ESTH hub joined a visit to Arctic research station Summit, Greenland to meet with the scientific community and check in on Joint Committee projects.
+This summer, the Nordic-Baltic ESTH hub joined Ambassador Gifford for a visit to the Summit Arctic research station in Greenland to meet with the scientific community and check in on Joint Committee projects.

-The LAUNCH Nordic conference in Malmö united global industry leaders and regional innovators to identify and scale sustainable innovations in materials.
+The LAUNCH Nordic Summit in Copenhagen united global industry leaders and regional innovators to identify and scale sustainable innovations in materials.